 Additionally, many first-time offenders who previously held no criminal background at all have received harsh sentences for a first offense in financial fraud.
 There may be recourse at both the state (criminal) and civil level.

-There are some caveats FIs need to consider before pursuing a check fraud or bad check lawsuit including if:
+If you wondering, can a bank press charges for bad checks, chances are your financial institution may be experiencing fraud.
+First, there are some caveats FIs need to consider before pursuing a check fraud or bad check lawsuit including if:

-- The bad check was post-dated with a date after the date it was presented, then it may not qualify as a fraudulent check.
+Was the check post-dated If the bad check was post-dated with a date after the date it was presented, then it may not qualify as a fraudulent check.
 In this case, the ‘fraud’ is extending a line of credit and is technically in a bad debt situation.

 Stop payment The fraudster stops payment on a bad check, this could be used as defense.
 However, it must be stopped before an insufficient funds notice returns.
 So, if a bank or credit union wants to prosecute a fraud attempt it has to have gone through to insufficient funds causing the financial institution to incur a loss on the check.

 Antecedent debt There is evidence of a payment of antecedent debt.

 Insufficient money notice The maker wrote the bank an insufficient money notice with a promise to repay, thereby creating a temporary credit extension.

 Prior dealings There were prior dealings of both parties involved.

 Issues of intoxication The issuer were proven insane or intoxicated during the writing.

 Traceable to another party Fraudulent activity were traced to someone else other than the accused.

 Lack of knowledge The issuer had a lack of knowledge that the check would not be honored.

-- The defendant is in good community standing and deemed of good character.
+Character The defendant is in good community standing and deemed of good character.